sst/guide/_chapters/adding-links-in-the-navbar.md

 layout: post
 title: Adding Links in the Navbar
 date: 2017-01-11 12:00:00
-description: To allow the App container in our React.js app to navigate to a link, we are going to use the withRouter higher-order component.
-The withRouter HOC from React Router adds the route related props to our component.
-With this we can call history.push to navigate around our app.
+description: To add links to the Navbar of our React.js app we’ll be using the NavItem React-Bootstrap component.
+And to allow users to navigate using these links we are going to use React-Router's Route component and call the history.push method.
 context: frontend
 code: frontend
 comments_id: 35